 This goes quite well with the last one.
 When you aren’t showing up for events or are turning down invitations, your friends might start to feel unappreciated or as if you don’t like them.
 While you know that couldn’t be further from the truth, their trust in that will eventually erode without your standard “being physically present” reinforcement.
 That’s why it’s important to demonstrate that affection in other ways.

 It might feel a little awkward at first, but listen: people love being appreciated and are pretty unlikely to act weird about it.
-Tell them you like them.
-Tell them why.
-Tell them you value their company and friendship.
-Tell them what they do, specifically, that makes you feel connected.
+Tell them you like them and why.
+Tell them you value their company and friendship, and let them know what they do, specifically, that makes you feel connected.
 And if you’re the kind of person who self-isolates, tell them you’re terrible at reaching out but love it when they contact you.
 This helps them feel that the relationship isn’t one-sided.

 04 “That doesn’t work for me.
 Here’s why and here’s something that does.”